 You have nothing to set up; the fire risk app is already setup for you.
 You simply follow through the statements of compliance using your expertise as an inspector on-site.

 If you need to, you can modify the checklists of actions and modify the report as well.

 Streamline Your Fire Risk Assessments With This Software

 Use this risk assessment template to identify and control risks in the workplace.
 It involves a systematic examination of a workplace to identify hazards, assess injury severity and likelihood and implement control measures to reduce risks.

 With this fire risk assessment software and mobile app, you can produce professional reports from fire safety data filled out on site.
 You simply choose actions and recommendations from a series of detailed context-sensitive checklists.

-Download and try the free mobile app.
+Try the PsCloud mobile app.
 Then with a subscription you can generate your PDF template report with the desktop software.

 Book an online demonstration so we can show you around the mobile app, and the desktop database & reporting system.